Huey-Magoos-IT/magooos-site/memory-bank/progress.md

 - Preserved code for future reintroduction of work-in-progress features
 - Fixed ESLint error by properly escaping the apostrophe in "Huey Magoo's"
 - Fixed React Hooks exhaustive-deps warning in users/page.tsx
+- Fixed type error in search/page.tsx by properly mapping User object to UserCard props
+- Fixed React Hooks warnings in users/page.tsx by using useCallback and useMemo
 - Created detailed technical changelog (TECHNICAL_03-31-2025.md)
 - Updated Memory Bank documentation to reflect all UI changes and fixes